Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2018-01-01-association-rule-mining.md

 ---

-What   we   want   to   do here   is   try   to  design 3 mining tasks with their definitions of transactions and   find   some   rules   behind them.
+What   we   want   to   do here   is  to design 3 mining tasks with their definitions of transactions and   find   some   rules   behind them.

 For   each   task,   we   should
 - Try **at   least   two   discretization   methods** (divided   by 10, divided   by   20, ...)